EdwardSmith1884/GEOMetrics/README.md

 # GEOMetrics
 This is a repository to reproduce the methods from the paper "GEOMetrics: Exploiting Geometric Structure for Graph-Encoded Objects".
 This project is a combination of new ideas for mesh generation, applied to reconstructing mesh objects from single images.
 The goal of this project is to produce mesh objects which properly take advantage of the graceful scaling properties of their graph-based representation.
+This is a refactored version of the origional code, with batched learning, more efficient implementations of the ideas, and easier to use scripts.
+To see the origional code base loos in the old_GEOMetrics folder.
+There is a pretrained model included in this repo.
+This is a slightly different model then used for evaluation in the paper, and a such the F1 score at a threshold of .0001 is a little higher then in the paper at 68.1.
+Please email me if you want updated scores across all classes.
+Bear in mind this model is trained to produce the highest accuracy not for most the attractive mesh models,

 <p align="center">